emaanr/cheatsheets/Git/README.md

 # Create New Repo via CLI

-    How to take any folder, turn it into a git repository, and push to GitHub repo of the same name.
+    How to take any folder, turn it into a git repository, and push to GitHub repo of the same name using Command Line Interface (CLI).

 ## Pre-Requisites